Phonograph record: Shellac era

-In the 1920s, 78.26 rpm was standardized when stroboscopic discs and turntable edge markings were introduced to standardize the speeds of recording lathes.
-At that speed, a strobe disc with 92 lines would "stand still" in 60 Hz light.
-In regions of the world that use 50 Hz current, the standard was 77.92 rpm (and a disk with 77 lines).

 The older 78 rpm format continued to be mass-produced alongside the newer formats using new materials in decreasing numbers until the summer of 1958 in the U.S., and in a few countries, such as the Philippines and India (both countries issued recordings by the Beatles on 78s), into the late 1960s.
-For example, Columbia Records' last reissue of Frank Sinatra songs on 78 rpm records was an album called Young at Heart, issued in November, 1954.
+For example, Columbia Records' last reissue of Frank Sinatra songs on 78 rpm records was an album called Young at Heart, issued in November 1954.

 Microgroove and vinyl era

 Columbia and RCA Victor each pursued their R&D secretly.